Oxycodone withdrawal symptoms can last about a week and may include:

 Medical detox can help sustain abstinence and potentially prevent a tragic, relapse-related consequence.

-Opioid replacement therapy is another method of ensuring that the opioid receptors remain at least partially engaged, which reduces both withdrawal symptoms and drug cravings.
-Longer-acting opioid drugs, such as methadone, can be used to keep these receptors full with lower amounts and fewer doses.
+Opioid replacement therapy is another method of ensuring that the opioid receptors remain at least partially activated, which reduces both withdrawal symptoms and drug cravings.
+Longer-acting opioid drugs, such as methadone, can be used to manage withdrawal with less-frequent dosing.
 Methadone is sometimes abused, however, so it may not be the first choice at a detox center for oxycodone.

-Buprenorphine is another partial opioid agonist that remains active in the bloodstream for longer and does not produce quite the same euphoric effects as full agonists like oxycodone.
-The “high” is not as intense if these partial agonists are abused, and buprenorphine even has a ceiling so that after a certain amount is taken, it no longer has any effect.
+Buprenorphine is a partial opioid agonist that remains active in the bloodstream for longer and does not produce quite the same euphoric effects as full agonists like oxycodone.
+The “high” of a partial agonist is of relatively low intensity if abused.
+Buprenorphine even has a ceiling to its effects so that after a certain amount is taken, the opioid effects will plateau, even with additional drug used.

 Naloxone is added to buprenorphine products like Zubsolv and Suboxone, which is a opioid antagonist.
 Naloxone blocks opioid receptors from receiving any more opioid drugs, so if an individual taking one of these medications attempts to abuse oxycodone again, it will have no effect.
 The naloxone is also an abuse-deterrent because if these combination buprenorphine products are altered and then injected, the naloxone will precipitate withdrawal, which is very uncomfortable and can keep someone from wanting to try to abuse these medications.
 Naltrexone is another opioid antagonist that comes in pill form (Depade and ReVia) or even as a longer-acting injectable format (Vivitrol).
 These drugs are often considered effective at reducing potential episodes of relapse by acting as opioid-deterrents.